Arthika/API-REST/README.md

 You will find in the associated [Wiki](https://github.com/Arthika/API-REST/wiki) the API REST documentation.
 This repository contains only this Readme file, not actual code.
-Other repositories do contain actual code examples:
+The repositories below do contain actual code examples:

 | Price streaming  | Price polling | Order management | Order status | Position and accounting |
 | ------------- | ------------- |-------------| ------------- | ------------- |